CommunistMountain/BalanceModFork/README.md

 	<li>Ship Upgrade Menu: Fixed misaligned Accept button base.</li>
 	<li>EVENTS:</li>
 	<ol>
-		<li>MERCHANT_REQUEST: An event where a quest marker is added had no accompanying text, causing blank lines at the top of the textbox.
-Added text to solve this.</li>
+		<li>MERCHANT_REQUEST: Added text to an event where an "added quest marker" message has no accompanying text.</li>
 		<li>PIRATE_CIVILIAN_BEACON: If you successfully scare off the pirate with the Weapons System blue option, then roll a "standard" autoReward, you will not be shown a preview of it.</li>
 	</ol>
 	<li>SHIPS:</li>